BeatrizAguillera/Aranhaverso-vitrine/README.md

 🇺🇸

 #### Summary:
-1. To make a responsive website, even with such a delicated design patterns
+1. Make a responsive website, even with such a delicated design patterns
-2. To code from code archtected by other's
+2. Code from code archtected by others
-3. To build a carousel with an array and the index of the necessary elements
+3. Build a carousel with an array and the index of the necessary elements
-4. To use a video as the page background
+4. Use a video as the page background

 #### Points of view:
 1. The DIO's original design was not responsive.
 I took this task as a personal challenge to make the site even more dynamic.